 Parents rights include sending their child to a school with a safe, stable environment where learning is valued.
-Parents have a number of responsibilities that include instilling in their children the value of an education, a sense of responsibility and respect.
+Parents have a number of responsibilities that include instilling in their children the value of an education, a sense of responsibility and respect developmental needs of the whole child.
+Teachers responsibilities include presenting subject matter and experiences to students and to inform parents and students of positive academic achievements as well as problematic performance or behaviors.
+The information above is an abridged overview of the full series of "Rights and Responsibilities."
+The full version can be found in the Kenton County Board of Education "Policies and Procedures" Manual.